 Review information a few days after studying it.
 University of California, San Diego researchers found that this approach helped students retain historical events, vocabulary words and science definitions, in particular.
-So, if you have a test on Friday, study on Monday and review the material on Thursday.
+So, if you have a test on Friday, study on Monday and review the material on the first half of the sleep cycle helps with retaining facts and the second half helps with math skills.

+Thursday.
 If a test is a month away, study in one-week intervals.
-These reviews send signals to the brain that it needs to retain this the "finisher on have shown that
+These reviews send signals to the brain that it needs to retain this information.